Cadence: Half cadence

 Several types of half cadences are described below.

 Phrygian half cadence

 A Phrygian half cadence is a half cadence iv6–V in minor, so named because the semitonal motion in the bass (sixth degree to fifth degree) resembles the half-step heard in the ii–I of the 15th-century cadence in the Phrygian mode.
 Due to its being a survival from modal Renaissance harmony this cadence gives an archaic sound, especially when preceded by v (v–iv6–V).
-A characteristic gesture in Baroque music, the Phrygian cadence often concluded a slow movement immediately followed by a faster one.
-With the addition of motion in the upper part to the sixth degree, it becomes the Landini cadence.
+A characteristic gesture in Baroque music, the Phrygian cadence often concluded a slow movement immediately followed ("attacca") by a faster one.

 Lydian cadence

 A Lydian cadence is similar to the Phrygian half cadence, involving iv6–V in the minor.
 The difference is that in the Lydian cadence, the whole iv6 is raised by a half step.
 In other words, the Phrygian half cadence begins with the first chord built on scale degree scale, while the Lydian half cadence is built on the scale degree ♯scale.